Fourier Transform Calculator

 where:

-• x(t) is the time domain signal
+- x(t) is the time domain signal, representing how the signal changes over time.

 Properties of Fourier Transforms